 Invasive plant control was initially funded by a grant from the National Fish & Wildlife Foundation’s (NFWF) Pulling Together Initiative.
 This work will continue under funding from the Sudbury Foundation and the Foundation for MetroWest.

 The goals of this project are to restore pitch pine-scrub oak barrens habitat, including habitat for rare and declining species; and to educate area residents about the ecology, management, and significance of the barrens ecosystem.
 Relict pitch pine-scrub oak barrens are located on SVT, Marlborough, DCR and ARNWR property.
 Across the region this natural community type has been languishing due to fire suppression, natural vegetative succession, invasive species, and land development.

-Sudbury Valley Trustees and the City of Marlborough are partnering with the Massachusetts Natural Heritage and Endangered Species Program (MNHESP) to implement this project on their lands.
-Tim Simmons, Restoration Ecologist with the MNHESP is providing technical expertise and guidance to the project.
+Sudbury Valley Trustees, the City of Marlborough, and the DCR are partnering with the Massachusetts Natural Heritage and Endangered Species Program (MNHESP) to implement this project on their lands.
+Tim Simmons, Restoration Ecologist with the MNHESP is providing technical expertise and guidance.
 Additionally, the U.S. Fish & Wildlife Service (USFWS) is providing technical and logistical support.
 The USFWS hopes to conduct similar management on their property in the near future.

 This project has required a concerted fundraising effort.
-The City of Marlborough received funding from the DCR Community Forestry program.
-SVT has been granted a contract with the USDA Environmental Quality Incentives Program (EQIP) and the Massachusetts Landowner Incentives Program (LIP).
-We have received funding from the National Fish &Wildlife Foundation’s Pulling-Together Initiative for invasive plant control throughout the Desert Natural Area, including the use of the prescribed burn to manage new growth of glossy buckthorn.
+The City of Marlborough received funding from the DCR Community Forestry program to prepare their land for the first phase controlled burn.
+SVT was granted a contract with the USDA Environmental Quality Incentives Program (EQIP) and the Massachusetts Landowner Incentives Program (LIP).
+The National Fish &Wildlife Foundation’s Pulling-Together Initiative provided funding for initial invasive plant control throughout the Desert Natural Area and for the prescribed fire.